Murugappankrishna/redme/README.md

 ### Quick Start
 1. Clone the repository to your local machine.
+2. Locate the `shoppingbillingmanagement.sql file` and run it
+4. Navigate to the `Repo.java` file and change the `username` and `password` as per your sqlDB credentials
-2. Navigate to the `App.java` file located at `modify!l`.
+3. Navigate to the `App.java` file located at `modify!l`.
-3. Navigate to the `pom.xml` file loacted at `modify!`
+4. Navigate to the `pom.xml` file loacted at `modify!`
-4. Update the maven to get the dependencies
+5. Update the maven to get the dependencies
 5.compile and run a`App.java` in your prefered IDE or in terminal use `javac App.java` then `java App` to run

 ### File Structure